Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{SimpliPy}, a high-throughput simplification engine that breaks a significant bottleneck preventing amortized SR from scaling to scientific complexity.
-We demonstrate its effectiveness through our \textsc{Flash-ANSR} framework, which enables large-scale training on diverse and high-quality expressions, and efficient inference.

-In our large-scale evaluation on the \textsc{FastSRB} benchmark, \textsc{Flash-ANSR} dominates existing amortized baselines and effectively competes with state-of-the-art genetic programming (PySR) on the inference-time vs recovery-rate Pareto frontier in realistic scientific data domains, while recovering more concise expressions as the inference budget increases.
+We introduced \textsc{SimpliPy}, a high-throughput simplification engine that breaks a key bottleneck preventing amortized SR from scaling to scientific complexity, and \textsc{Flash-ANSR}, which leverages it for large-scale training on diverse, high-quality expressions and efficient inference.
+On the \textsc{FastSRB} benchmark, \textsc{Flash-ANSR} dominates existing amortized baselines and matches state-of-the-art genetic programming (PySR) on the inference-time vs.\ recovery-rate Pareto frontier, recovering more concise expressions as the inference budget grows.
+Our ablations (Section~\ref{sec:ablations}) further reveal that \textsc{SimpliPy}'s contribution is a \emph{system-component effect} on hypothesis-space coverage: training-data simplification governs surface-form parsimony and reduces compute on canonical-equivalent rewrites.

-Limitations remain, particularly regarding robustness to noisy data, which acts as an out-of-distribution shift for our models.
-Future work will focus on further improving the training prior by incorporating noisy data into the training process, widening the range of the generated training data distributions, and exploring alternative encoding and decoding paradigms.
-By establishing rigorous evaluation standards and demonstrating scalable performance, our work positions amortized SR as a powerful, high-speed complement to classical optimization in the toolkit of scientific discovery.
+Limitations remain, particularly robustness to noisy data, which constitutes an out-of-distribution shift for our models.
+Future work will incorporate noisy data into training, widen the generated training distributions, and explore alternative encoding and decoding paradigms.
+By establishing rigorous evaluation standards and demonstrating scalable performance, our work positions amortized SR as a high-speed complement to classical optimization in scientific discovery.